Gorilla glue - silicone roof coating installation-min

 3. Dingy

-When an SRM is first installed, it’s a white/gray, shiny product of pure elegance.
+When a coating system is first installed, it’s a white/gray, shiny product of pure elegance.

 Like your new car after a few years, the shine doesn’t last.

-Some of the outside elements, such as leaves, dirt, and algae tend to stick to an SRM.
+Some outside elements, such as leaves, dirt, and algae, tend to stick to it.

-Having outside elements on your SRM won’t affect the performance of the roofing solution, but it’s just a foreseen problem in having something so gleamy white.
+Having outside elements on your roof won’t affect the performance of the roofing solution, but it’s just a foreseen problem in having something so shiny white.

 4. Built-up roofs

 Built-up roofs tend to have uneven gravel or stones on the outermost layer of the roof.
-When spraying down silicone, it’s hard to get a smooth surface over this rocky area.
+When spraying down silicone, getting a smooth surface over this rocky area is hard.

 A close up of text on a white background Description automatically generated